ga4gh/vrs/docs/source/appendices/future_plans.rst

 GeneLocation
 ############

-.. note:: This concept is being refined.
-Please comment at https://github.com/ga4gh/vr-spec/issues/101

 **Biological definition**

 The symbolic location of a gene.

 **Computational definition**

-The gene location is made by reference to a gene identifier from NCBI, Ensembl, HGNC, or other public trusted authority.
+A gene location is made by reference to a gene identifier from NCBI, Ensembl, HGNC, or other public trusted authority.

 **Information model**